 - State Attorney's office

 - Public Defender's office

 - Probation office

 - Correctional facility

 - Victim Advocacy Center

 - Substance Abuse Treatment Center

 - Private Attorney's office

 Put Your Mitchell Degree to Work

 A degree in Human Services with a concentration in Criminal Process from Mitchell College can prepare students for these potential careers including:

 - Juvenile Probation Officer

 - Correctional Officer

 - Police Officer

 - Adult Probation Officer

 - Parole Officer

 Human Services Core Human Development & Family Studies

 The Human Development & Family Studies concentration within the Human Services Core at Mitchell focuses on how people grow, develop, and change during the course of their lives.
 Students in this core and concentration take part in advanced lifespan study by combining course work in subjects such as psychology, sociology, education, and human services with internship opportunities.
 Through this combination, students explore the human experience by focusing on human development, family development and relationships, multicultural issues, social policy, and other topics related to people of all ages.

-Select Courses in Human Development & Family Studies:
+Human Development & Family Studies Concentration Curriculum

-- Case Management

-- Crisis Management

-- Counseling Theory
+In additional to completing the required curriculum of the Human Services Core, students electing to focus their degree in Human Development & Family Studies are required to complete the following concentration requirements:

+- HD305 Ethics (3 cr.)

+- HD209 Child Development (3 cr.)

+- HD211 Adult Development

+- HD210 Adolescent Development (3 cr.) or HD211

+- HD441 Gender Issues (3 cr.)

+- HD339 Systems and Theories of Family Development (3 cr.)

-- Crisis Intervention
+- HD451 Families in Crisis (3 cr.)

+- PY313 Death and Dying (3 cr.)

-- Marriage & Family
+- SO207 Marriage and Family (3 cr.) or SO227 Human Sexuality

-- Social Psychology

-- Families in Crisis
+- BS/HDXXX Behavioral Science or Human Development Elective (3 cr.)

 Learn Real World Skills in A Real World Setting

-Students in the Human Development & Family Studies concentration at Mitchell, have the opportunity to take part in our largest selection of internships.
-Mitchell has an excellent relationship with community agencies and organizations that help further education outside the traditional classroom setting.
+Students in the Human Development & Family Studies concentration at Mitchell, have the opportunity to take part in our Integrative Career Development program.
+Mitchell has an excellent relationship with commu nity agencies and organizations that help further education outside the traditional classroom setting.

 Recent internships have included: